 We currently derive revenue from product sales, government research and development contracts, and commercial research and development contracts.
-Product revenue is derived from the sale of our various home cleaning robots and government and industrial robots and related accessories.
+Product revenue is derived from the sale of our various home cleaning robots and defense and security robots and related accessories.
 Research and development revenue is derived from the execution of contracts awarded by the U.S. federal government, other governments and a small number of other partners.
 In the future, we expect to derive increasing revenue from product maintenance and support services due to a focused effort to market these services to the expanding installed base of our robots.

-We currently derive a majority of our product revenue from the sale of our home cleaning robots, and our PackBot and SUGV tactical military robots.
-For the fiscal years ended December 31, 2011 and January 1, 2011, product revenues accounted for 91.6% and 89.9% of total revenue, respectively.
-For the fiscal years ended December 31, 2011 and January 1, 2011, our funded research and development contracts accounted for approximately 8.4% and 10.1% of our total revenue, respectively.
+We currently derive a majority of our product revenue from the sale of our home cleaning robots, and to a lesser extent, our PackBot and SUGV tactical military robots.
+For the fiscal years ended December 29, 2012 and December 31, 2011, product revenues accounted for 95.9% and 91.6% of total revenue, respectively.
+For the fiscal years ended December 29, 2012 and December 31, 2011, our funded research and development contracts accounted for approximately 4.1% and 8.4% of our total revenue, respectively.
 We expect to continue to perform funded research and development work with the intent of leveraging the technology developed to advance our new product development efforts.
-In the future, based on changes in operational needs from U.S. armed forces, and significant pressures on U.S. spending levels, we anticipate that revenue from product sales to the U.S. armed forces could remain flat or decrease in the near term.
-In addition, we expect that revenue from funded research and development contracts could decrease on an absolute dollar basis.
+In the future, based on changes in operational needs from the U.S. armed forces, and significant pressures on U.S. spending levels, we anticipate that revenue from product sales to the U.S. armed forces will decrease in the near term.
+In addition, we expect that revenue from funded research and development dollar basis.

-For the fiscal years ended December 31, 2011 and January 1, 2011, approximately 74.0% and 65.7%, respectively, of our home robot product revenue resulted from sales to 15 customers.
-For fiscal 2011 and fiscal 2010, the customers were comprised of both U.S. retailers and international distributors.
-Direct-to-consumer revenue generated through our domestic and international on-line stores accounted for 9.6% of our home robot product revenue for the fiscal year ended December 31, 2011 compared to 11.5% in the fiscal year ended January 1, 2011.
+For the fiscal years ended December 29, 2012 and December 31, 2011, approximately 75.4% and 74.0%, respectively, of our home robot product revenue resulted from sales to 15 customers.
+For fiscal 2012 and fiscal 2011, the customers were comprised of both U.S. retailers and international distributors.
+Direct-to-consumer revenue generated through our domestic and international on-line stores accounted for 6.3% of our home robot product revenue for the fiscal year ended December 29, 2012 compared to 9.6% in the fiscal year ended December 31, 2011.
 We typically sell our recently launched products direct on-line, and then subsequently offer these products through other channels of distribution.
-In addition, 88.4% and 87.6% of military product revenue, and 95.7% and 96.5% of funded research and development contract revenue, resulted from orders and contracts or subcontracts with the U.S. federal government in the fiscal years ended December 31, 2011 and January 1, 2011, respectively.
+In addition, 79.5% and 88.4% of defense product revenue, and 95.2% and 95.7% of funded research and development contract revenue, resulted from orders and contracts or subcontracts with the U.S. federal government in the fiscal years ended December 29, 2012 and December 31, 2011, respectively.

-For the fiscal years ended December 31, 2011 and January 1, 2011, sales to non-U.S. customers accounted for 45.5% and 42.1% of total revenue, respectively.
+For the fiscal years ended December 29, 2012 and December 31, 2011, sales to non-U.S. customers accounted for 57.3% and 45.5% of total revenue, respectively.

 Our revenue from product sales is generated through sales to our retail distribution channels, our distributor network and to certain U.S. and foreign governments.
 We recognize revenue from the sales of home robots under the terms of the customer agreement upon transfer of title and risk of loss to the customer, net of estimated returns, provided that collection is determined to be reasonably assured and no significant obligations remain.
+During 2012, we recorded favorable adjustments to our home robots business revenue resulting from reductions to our defective returns provision that were directly attributable to lower defective returns experience and contractual modifications limiting our defective returns liability with certain customers.